9 Epic Things to Do in Lake Tahoe in Winter: Complete Guide

 6. Go ice skating

-There are a few ice rinks open in Lake Tahoe during the winter months.
+There are a few ice rinks open in Lake Tahoe during these colder months.

 We went over to Edgewood Resort Rink, where it was less busy than Heavenly… but also pricier and a much smaller rink.
-Perfect for a more intimate, romantic skate for a couple who doesn’t mind paying a bit more.
-We paid $70 for 2 adults to skate.
+Perfect for a more intimate, romantic skate for a couple who doesn’t mind paying a bit more!
+We paid $70 for 2 adults.
 If you’re staying at Edgewood, then you get a discount on skating

 7. Enjoy some indoor actvities

 Of course, Lake tahoe in winter doesnt have to just mean you’re outside the whole time.
-Obviously you’re going to want to look into some fun indoor activities too.
+Obviously you’re going to want to look into some fun indoor activities too, especially when the weather doesn’t cooperate.

 - Old fashioned movie theaters – Tahoe Haus and Cinema, Incline Village Cinema, and Heavenly Village Theater